The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: Introduction

 \begin{theorem} Let $G$ be a connected reductive group over an algebraically closed field $k$ of characteristic $p>2$\footnote{Note that if $p=2$ then $\sl_2$ is non-simple and the question of finding subalgebras containing given nilpotent elements becomes murky since one might consider it proper to consider the non-simple non-isomorphic subalgebras $\mathfrak{pgl}_2$ in addition.} and let $\g$ be its Lie algebra.
 Then (*) is a bijection if and only if $p>h(G)$.\footnote{Interestingly, this theorem gives an optimal answer as to when the secondary demands of \cite[Hypothesis 4.2.5]{DeB02} are met; however it is known to the authors that \cite[Hypothesis 4.2.4]{DeB02} on which it is dependent holds for every nilpotent orbit only under strictly worse conditions.}\end{theorem}

 In fact, we will do even more than this, also determining when there is a bijection

 and when a bijection exists, we will be able to realise it in a natural way.
-The equivalence of bijections (*) and (**) are easily seen in large enough characteristics by exponentiation, but there are quite a few characteristics where there exists a bijection (**), but not (*).
+The equivalence of bijections (*) and (**) is easily seen in large enough characteristics by exponentiation, but there are quite a few characteristics where there exists a bijection (**), but not (*).
 To state our result, we define for any reductive group the number $b(G)$ as the largest prime $p$ such that the Dynkin diagram of $G$ contains a subdiagram of type $A_{p-1}$ or $p$ is a bad prime for $G$.
 Alternatively, $b(G)$ is the largest prime which is not very good for some Levi subgroup of $G$.
 If $G$ is classical of type $(A_n,B_n,C_n,D_n)$ we have $b(G)$ is the largest prime which is no larger than $(n+1,n,n,n)$ and if $G$ is exceptional of type $(G_2,F_4,E_6,E_7,E_8)$ then $b(G)=(3,3,5,7,7)$.
-If $G$ is reductive then $b(G)$ is the maximum over all simple factors.
+If $G$ is reductive then $b(G)$ is the maximum over all simple factors and is $0$ in case the root system of $G$ is trivial.

 \begin{theorem} Let $G$ be a connected reductive group over an algebraically closed field $k$ of characteristic $p>2$ and let $\g$ be its Lie algebra.
 Then the number of conjugacy classes of $\sl_2$-subalgebras and nilpotent orbits is the same if and only if $p>b(G)$.
 Moreover, when $p>b(G)$, there is a natural bijection (**) realised by sending an $\sl_2$-subalgebra $\h$ to the nilpotent orbit of largest dimension that intersects $\h$ non-trivially.\end{theorem} (To emphasise our improvement, \cite[Thm.~5.5.11]{Car93} gives the existence of such a bijection for $E_8$ when $p>87$, whereas we require just $p>7$.)